buddycloud/buddycloud.com/slate/source/includes/_posts.md

 ???
 ```

-The firehose node `???what is the node???` contains a feed of all public channel posts.
-It can be queried for historical posts as well as feed out new posts in realtime.
+The firehose node `???what is the node???` contains a feed of all public channel posts from the local Buddycloud server.

+The firehose node can also be queried for historical posts using [pagination](#pagination)

+The firehose will only show posts from public channels.